Why was early Dylan a key influence?

 Why Dylan loomed large

-For The Beatles record sales this was not the only criteria that mattered.
-Above all, they wanted to impress their peers: especially those young people in Liverpool and London who were also avid readers of the music press, buyers of imported records and habitues of the coolest clubs.
+For The Beatles, record sales were not the only criterion that mattered.
+Above all, they wanted to impress those fans who resembled themselves: the avid readers of the music press, buyers of imported records, and habitues of the coolest clubs.

 Though many assumed Dylan was posing a political challenge, the deeper resonance was cultural.
 The key word in the title Freewhelin' expressed seemed like a direct challenge to the previous 'greatest' generation.
 They had gone to war to defend freedom - here was a young man clearly enjoying it.
 He had his girl and his guitar - and he wasn't settling down anytime soon.